-DL: Our intention with participating in the 2020 Galileo Masters competition was to test the reaction to our business concept.
-While we have been researching this topic over the previous years, we envisioned the fastest way for our innovation to reach society beyond academia would be bringing it to market.
-The Galileo Masters’ aims fit nicely with our own goals and also offered a great opportunity for exposure of our satellite navigation technology.
+DL: Our intention by participating in the 2020 Galileo Masters competition was to test the reception for our business concept.
+While we have been researching this topic over the last years, we envisioned the fastest way for our innovation to reach society beyond academia would be bringing it to the market.
+The Galileo Masters’ aims fit nicely with our own goals and offered a great opportunity for exposure of our satellite navigation technology.

 AZO: You also won access to the Galileo Incubation programme, congratulations!
 Please tell us how your incubation in the Center for Entrepreneurship in Informatics (CEI) can advance your solution.

 DL: The incubation period has forced us to radically change focus.
 Because of our academic background, we tended to concentrate overly on the technical aspects.
-But mentors, advisors, and consultants at CEI have steered us towards the importance of business aspects.
-We have since worked on a minimum viable product, business model canvas and a landing page.
+But mentors, advisors, and consultants at CEI have steered us about the importance of the business aspects.
+We have since worked on a minimum viable product, business model canvas, and a landing page.

-We have interviewed dozens of potential customers and collected information about their needs and the limitations of current offerings.
-For example, some customers are still reading water levels on a wooden board, which is error-prone and time-consuming.
-On the other hand, state-of-the-art systems such as radar-based tide gauges tend to be expensive and are difficult to install and maintain.
+We have interviewed dozens of potential customers and collected information about their needs and the limitations of current solutions.
+For example, some customers are still reading water levels on a wooden board, which is error prone and time consuming.
+On another hand, state-of-art systems such as radar-based tide gauges tend to be expensive and are difficult to install and maintain.
 We offer an intermediate-level solution, with cost and ease within reach to communities that are currently not served.

-We have been taking full advantage of the incubation programme to advance our business model by exploring which market segment would fit our solution better.
+We have been taking full advantage of the incubation programme to advance our business model, by exploring which market segment would be a better fit for our solution.
 We are also making some improvements in hardware and software to deliver a more user-friendly service.
-The incubation ecosystem has offered us all-round support to mature the startup.
+The incubation ecosystem has offered us all-around support to mature the startup.

 AZO: Let’s reach for the stars – what is going to happen in TideSat’s future?

-DL: Currently, water level sensors are not as common and as abundant as they should be worldwide.
-There are immense opportunities for the modernization of tide-gauging networks and to fill in the existing observational gaps.
-As our sensor can be installed under conditions that are not feasible for traditional water level methods, it is expected to open up new market scales that were simply out of reach for conventional technologies.
+DL: Currently, water level sensors are not as common and as numerous as they should be worldwide.
+There are immense opportunities for the modernization of tide gauging networks and to fill in the existing observational gaps.
+Our sensor can be installed under conditions that are not feasible for traditional water level recorders.
+So, it is expected to open new market scales that were simply out of reach for conventional technologies.
 The advantages of our solution grant it the potential to revolutionize the monitoring of water levels.
-We believe that its lower total cost of ownership will enable a massive popularization and densification of tide-gauging networks.
-It will help countless communities around the world and will contribute to global efforts to adapt and mitigate climate change by taking tide gauging to where it was not possible before.
+We believe that its lower total cost of ownership will enable a massive popularization and densification of tide gauging networks.
+It will help countless communities around the world and will contribute to global efforts to adapt to and mitigate climate changes by bringing tide gauging where it was not possible before.
 In the very near future, we hope to turn existing beta testers into early adopters and actual paying customers.
-We envision providing our solution to government organizations, private entities and NGOs in coastal, riverine and lacustre regions.
+We envision providing our solution to government organizations, private entities, and NGO in coastal and riverine regions.

 AZO: How has the pandemic affected your startup?

-DL: We have been working remotely for almost a year and a half now.
-Face-to-face activities are still suspended, as COVID-19 levels in the country remain very high.
-Some of our older collaborators had access to vaccines, but half of our team members remain unvaccinated.
-We are hopeful to be able to see each other face-to-face again before the end of the year.
+DL: We have been working remotely for almost one year and half now.
+In-person activities are still suspended, as COVID-19 remains at very high levels in the country.
+Recently, all our collaborators had access to vaccines.
+We are hopeful to resume face to face activities in the coming months.

-Did you enjoy this interview with this outstanding startup?
-Anyone interested can get in contact with TideSat via email@example.com.
+Did you enjoy this interview with the outstanding startup?
+Anyone interested can get into contact with TideSat via firstname.lastname@example.org.
 Stay tuned for upcoming interviews with Galileo Masters startups on our AZO Blog.

 About the interviewee: